geological-survey-of-queensland/geological-properties-database/README.md

 Figure 1: High-level Geological Properties data model</p>

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative 'Feature'.
-We undertake a 'Survey' on the feature at a 'Site'.
-The site may comprise the whole Feature, part of the Feature, or may encompass and extend beyond the Feature.
+We undertake a 'Survey' on the Feature at a 'Site'.
+The Site may comprise the whole Feature, part of the Feature, or may encompass and extend beyond the Feature.
 The Survey yields 'Samples' that may be physical, such as a drillcore, or non-physical proxies such as photographs.
 We conduct 'Observations' on the Samples using various procedures.
 The Observation yields 'Results' as measured values or qualitative descriptions.
 We interpret the Results to understand the **geological properties** of the Feature.

-The table below demonstrates how these database elements (Feature, Site, Survey, Sample, Observation, Result) may relate to each other for different data types (Borehole, Geophysics, Geochemistry), including example information they may contain.
+The table below demonstrates how these database elements may relate to each other for different data types (Borehole, Geophysics, Geochemistry) with example information.

 | |**Borehole**|**Geophysics**|**Geochemistry**|
 |---|---|---|---|